open-format/open-format/website/docs/glossary.md

 ## Signer

-Simply put a signer is just the account that manages transactions, more information on this can be found [here](https://docs.ethers.io/v5/api/signer/).
+Simply put a [signer](https://docs.ethers.io/v5/api/signer/) is just the account that manages transactions.

 ## Networks

-Networks are different Ethereum environments you can access for a variety of use cases.
+[Networks](https://ethereum.org/en/developers/docs/networks/) are different Ethereum environments you can access for a variety of use cases.

-The network used in the example above (mumbai) is one of the _**Polygon**_ testnet networks where we can be used as a sandbox to test actions on the chain before deploying to mainnet (where real asset transactions occur).
+The network used in the example above (mumbai) is one of the [Polygon](https://polygon.technology/) testnet networks where we can be used as a sandbox to test actions on the chain before deploying to mainnet (where real asset transactions occur).

-More information on networks can be found [here](https://ethereum.org/en/developers/docs/networks/).

 ## Polygon

-Polygon is a side-chain built alongside its parent chain, in our case ethereum.
+[Polygon](https://polygon.technology/) is a side-chain built alongside its parent chain, in our case ethereum.
 It has specific benefits such as enhanced speed and reduced cost.
-More information on polygon can be found [here.](https://docs.polygon.technology/)

 ## Subgraph

 Querying data from projects that have high complexity (such as NFT's) is made easy using the subgraph which leverages a GraphQL endpoint to query data.
 Our subgraph is setup to query data about any NFT created with the Open Format protocol.

-More information on the graph can be found in the documentation [here.](https://thegraph.com/docs/en/about/)
+Check out the graph [documentation](https://thegraph.com/docs/en/about/) to learn more.

 ## ERC721 standard